Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999.0 (Farthest)
 			"Whirl Range"					"150.0"

-			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// The Super Tank has this many chances out of 100.0% to trigger the range ability.
 			// --
-			// Minimum: 1 (Greatest chance)
+			// Minimum: 0.1 (Lowest chance)
-			// Maximum: 9999999999 (Less chance)
+			// Maximum: 100.0 (Highest chance)
-			"Whirl Range Chance"			"16"
+			"Whirl Range Chance"			"15.0"

 			// The Super Tank makes survivors whirl at this speed.
 			// --